-§ 300-10.4 Application for special permit.
+§ 300-10.1.4 Application for special permit.

 A. Any person desiring a special permit for any use set out in § 300-10.3A above within the Floodplain District shall submit an application to the Board of Appeals, in accordance with the provisions of MGL c.
 40A, as amended.
 The application shall be accompanied by plans of any construction and of the premises on which it is to be situated.
 All plans shall show existing and proposed finished ground contour at two-foot intervals.
 Contours shall be delineated within 200 feet of the proposed construction.
-[Amended 4-28-2014ATM by Art.
-33]

 B. Copies of the application for special permit to the Board of Appeals with accompanying plans shall also be sent to the Building Inspector, Board of Health, Conservation Commission and Planning Board for their recommendations to the Board of Appeals, as to their approval, disapproval or appropriate recommendations.

 C. All such plans shall be certified by a registered land surveyor or a registered professional civil engineer.